 Ok, hear me out: Vintage medical furniture.

-At first blush, the piece couldn't be less my style.
+At first blush, the piece couldn't be less like my style.
 In spite of my desperate need for closed storage, it's a little industrial, a little traditionally mid-century modern for my taste.
 After all, it's a medical examination table.
-Perhaps nobody should have this in their home (in light of ethical or morbid implications).
-Still I found I couldn't get the exam table out of my head; periodically I would revisit its virtual space, and over time it worked its way into my heart...
+Perhaps nobody should have this in their home for ethical or morbid reasons.
+Still I found I couldn't get the exam table out of my head; on appointment I would revisit its virtual space, and over time it made a tiny incision, working its way into my heart...

 In the living room, a medical exam table would make quite the credenza, with the ability to stow board games, books, tissues, extra remotes, candles, extra pillows for guests.
 Speaking of guests, the extra seating would be a boon for larger gatherings, or for offering an additional bed for crashing.
 Any couch would have to be long, and have tall enough seat setting to be in the same stratosphere as the medical exam table, but its silhouette should remain fluffy but trim to contrast the substantial size of the credenza.
 Dare I say Mario Bellini's Le Bambole sectional would do the trick (seen here in Kaitlin Spring's living room)?